-According to the Global Partnership for Education, education plays a key role in human, social, and economic development.
-Education is considered to be a human right and plays a key role in human, social, and economic development.
-Education promotes gender equality, promotes peace, and increases a person’s chances of having more opportunities in life.
+According to the Global Partnership for Education, education is considered to be a human right and plays a crucial role in human, social, and economic development.
+Education promotes gender equality, promotes peace, and increases a person's chances of having more life opportunities.

-The best countries for education are ranked based on a perception-based global survey, which used a compilation of scores from three equally-weighted attributes: a well-developed public education system, would consider attending university there, and provides top-quality education.
+The best countries for education are ranked based on a perception-based global survey.
+This survey used a compilation of scores from three equally-weighted attributes: a well-developed public education system, would consider attending university there, and provides top-quality education.
 As of 2018, the top ten countries based on education rankings are:

 - The United Kingdom

 - The Netherlands

 Education rankings depend on many different aspects of learning, like completing primary school or graduating high school.
 Let's take a look at countries by categories on a smaller scale to give you an idea of how each country's education systems perform on average.